 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Notes Normal user wear to kitchen fittings.